eulloa10/financial-data-pipeline/README.md

 - **Data Ingestion**: Fetching data from external APIs (FRED) and storing it in Amazon S3.
 - **Data Transformation**: Using AWS Glue scripts to clean and prepare the data across the various layers of the data lake.
 - **Data Warehouse**: Storing the transformed data in Amazon Redshift for further analysis and reporting.
-- **Dashboard**: Visualizing the financial indicators using Data Studio or Metabase.
+- **Dashboard**: Visualizing the financial indicators using Looker Studio.
 - **Automation**: Orchestrating the workflow with Apache Airflow to manage the data pipeline and ensure regular updates.
 - **Infrastructure as Code**: Using Terraform to automate the provisioning and management of AWS resources, including S3 buckets, Glue jobs, and RDS instances